 The stock market crashed, planes don’t fly, cities are empty.

-And I am willing to bet that for the worse political system in the world, the virus is the beginning of the end.
+And I am willing to bet that for the worst political systems in the world, the virus is the beginning of the end.